rosienh/Supply-Chain-Analysis/README.md

 Initial insights reveal significant disparities in supplier performance and category health:

 ### Supplier Performance:
-Supplier A demonstrates strong inventory control (lowest back order rate) but faces challenges with declining perfect order rates and increasing lead times.
-Supplier D excels in perfect order rate and lead time stability but struggles with a high back order rate.
-Supplier B shows improvement in perfect order rate and lead time but has the highest transportation costs.
-Supplier C has a moderate back-order rate and improving perfect order accuracy.

 **Supplier A** showcases remarkable inventory control with the lowest back order rate, yet faces critical challenges with a concerning decline in perfect order rates and noticeable increases in lead times.